xiangjuner/EE-note/README.md

 The TeX Live version is set to 2016 by default.
 This version number should be fine for newer versions of TeX Live and also for an up-to-date MikTeX 2.9 installation.
 The command `make help` gives you a bit more assistance on which make targets exist.

+To add the cover pages for a paper/CONF note/PUB note when circulating it to the ATLAS collaboration, add the option `coverpage` to the `\documentclass`.

 If you want to use the templates for documents that are stored in CERN GitLab, but are not inside PO-GitLab and hence should not make use of the PO-GitLab CI tools,